elgranmontoya/twends/README.md

 * Evan Yin

 ## About
-This Big Data project is an app that does a thing
+This Big Data project is an app that goes through the twitter firehouse of tweets and analyzes the tweets for emotions etc.

 ## Installation
 1. Install pip